evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 {{< sitefiguresized thumb="models/fisker/ocean/ocean_sport/frontseats_2_st.jpg" title="Fisker Ocean Sport" width="3000" height="1687"  >}}

-#### Second-row seat
+#### Second Row Seat

 The second row has a standard three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available.
+In addition, the following functionalities are available:

-## Climate system
+## Climate System

-There is one climate system available.
+There is one climate system available:

 - **2-zone climate system:** Supports different temperatures for the driver and passenger.

 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

-## Comfort features
+## Comfort Features

 The Fisker Ocean Sport includes several features to enhance comfort and convenience:

-- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..
+- **Keyless Entry:** Allows access to the car without needing to find the key, as long as you have it with you..
-- **Keyless go:** Enables starting the car without using the key.
+- **Keyless Go:** Enables starting the car without using the key.
-- **Easy entry function:** Moves the driver seat to facilitate easier entry into the car.
+- **Easy Entry Function:** Moves the driver seat to facilitate easier entry into the car.
-- **Wireless phone charging**
+- **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}

-## User interface and control
+## User Interface and Control

 The Fisker Ocean Sport has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.